 Wind River Canyon Whitewater & Fly Fishing, located in Thermopolis Wyoming, is a unique outdoor company.
 While we offer exciting whitewater trips and outstanding guided trout fishing, our mission at Wind River Canyon Whitewater & Fly Fishing is simple: To provide a professional guide service in an environmentally conscientious manner.

-As a 100% Native American owned company entering it’s 15th year of operations, we are pleased to be able to offer a unique service in an area on the Wind River Indian Reservation that is protected by the resource conservation policies of the Eastern Shoshone and Northern Arapaho Indian Tribes.
+As a 100% Native American owned company operating since 1992, we are pleased to be able to offer a unique service in an area on the Wind River Indian Reservation that is protected by the resource conservation policies of the Eastern Shoshone and Northern Arapaho Indian Tribes.
 This approach allows access to and enjoyment of our wilderness and its beauty, while minimizing the environmental impact and protecting our precious natural resources.
 Wind River Canyon Whitewater & Fly Fishing is strongly committed to participating in this approach, allowing guests to enjoy this beautiful and priceless resource while protecting it from overuse.

 Our river trips will take you through a canyon unlike any other with its rich history and stunning views of towering cliffs and some of the oldest exposed geological formations found in the United States.
 In addition to the amazing scenery in Wind River Canyon, don’t forget to watch for the abundant wildlife.
 The variety of animals we encounter range from the majestic Rocky Mountain Bighorn Sheep often seen grazing on the steep hillsides, to the tiny Mink running along the river’s edge, and a wide variety of waterfowl.
 Whether you are looking to fish for trophy trout or to experience some of the most amazing scenery & best whitewater rafting in Wyoming, we welcome you to the Wind River Canyon.